RFA Fort Duquesne: Post war

+Fate

 Fort Duquesne was decommissioned in April 1967 and put in reserve at Chatham.
 She arrived at the Scheldt for demolition at Tamise on 29 June 1967.

 During World War II, 28 were lost to enemy action, and four were lost due to accidents.
 Many of the surviving 166 ships passed to the United States Maritime Commission.
 The last recorded scrapping was in 1985, and two ships, the former Fort St. James and Fort St. Paul, were listed on Lloyd's Register until 1992.